Nawal095/RACK-python/README.md

 | Document | 1.0 | 1.0 | 0.118169226 | 0.08750000000000001 |
 | JFrame | 0.2105263157894737 | 0.0 | 0.0 | 0.09750000000000002 |

+We have also included a python notebook for the user convenience in terms of exploration.

 ### Citation